Michael Roes: Literature

-Michael Roes is a novelist, poet, anthropologist and film-maker with an interest in interaction with the foreign.
+Roes is a novelist, poet, anthropologist and film-maker with an interest in interaction with the foreign.
 He has drawn inspiration from a wide and diverse range of cultures in his work, from the North American Indians, featured in the novel Der Coup der Berdache, to contemporary China in Die Fünf Farben Schwarz, and from Welsh mythology in Lleu Llaw Gyffes, to the Islamic world in Leeres Viertel, Weg nach Timimoun, Nah Inverness, and Geschichte der Freundschaft.
 His work is characterised by syncretism, experimentation and a multicultural flavour.
 It reveals a desire to engage with people from other cultures, and he has a vision of intercultural learning as an active exchange, an experience that must be sought, in which one must give as well as take.

 Leeres Viertel published in 1996, was the novel that earned Roes his reputation as one of the leading German Poeten des Fremden.
 In this novel the protagonist is an anthropologist travelling in Yemen researching traditional children's games.
 His account is a juxtaposition of travel writing, observations on daily life, anthropological lists, and reflections on the theory of play.
 Another complementary narrative strand in the novel comprises a diary written by an early nineteenth-century traveller to Yemen, Ferdinand Schnittke.
 Sharing a sensitivity to local customs, an interest in the traditions of the Arab world, and a similar fate, the two diary accounts closely intertwine.